makerspace/makeradmin/README.md

     -   Enhet/unit: st
     -   Action: add labaccess days

-Makeradmin will use these products to create the following in stripe
+Makeradmin will use these products to create the following in stripe TODO FIX THIS

 -   A **product** for base membership.
 Add the metadata "subscription_type"="membership" to the **product** item
     -   Add a yearly **price**, and add the metadata "price_type"="recurring" to the **price** item